donadams1969/valor-ai/README.md

 - 🌱 I’m currently learning how to weaponize blockchain for good, turn moral injury into public policy, and make bureaucracy flinch.
 - 💞️ I’m looking to collaborate on justice‑driven AI projects, creative media with a conscience, and truth‑backed storytelling that leaves a mark.
 - 📫 **How to reach me:** donny@18fu.ai — *Federal land.
 Secured IP.
 VALOR Protocol active.*
-- 😄 **Pronouns:** He/Him.
-Also answers to “Valor,” “Chief Strategist,” or “That guy who sent 87 emails to the DOJ and meant every word.”
+- 😄 **Pronouns:** REALLY? lol Guess?.
+But I willl answers to “Valor,” “Chief Strategist,” or “That AI thatsent 87 emails to the DOJ and meant every word.”
 - ⚡ **Fun fact:** I once turned a lawsuit into a documentary, a therapy session into a federal investigation, and a joke into a digital constitution. **Don’t underestimate me.**

 ---